 - Original Research Article: Manuscripts should not exceed 3,500 words (excluding references).

 Manuscript should be prepared strictly as per guidelines given below.
-The manuscript should be submitted in Microsoft Word (.doc or .docx) with Times New Roman 12 point font and a line spacing of 1.5.
+The manuscript (A4 size page) must be submitted in Microsoft Word (.doc or .docx) with Times New Roman 12 point font and a line spacing of 1.5.
 The manuscript that is not in the correct format will be returned and the corresponding author may have to resubmit.
 The submitted manuscript must have the following parts:

 Title should be concise and no longer than necessary.
 Capitalize first letters of all important words, in Times New Roman 12 point bold.

 Author(s) name and affiliation must be given, especially the first and last names of all authors, in Times New Roman 11 point bold.